Oven symbols and controls

 As with cooktop hobs, an oven’s control panel can be locked – most modern ovens have this feature.

-It’s handy if you’ve got curious kids or to prevent accidental bumps causing functions to be switched on or off, or changes being made to temperature settings.
+It’s handy if you’ve got curious children and to prevent accidental bumps causing functions to be switched on or off, or changes being made to settings.
 Typically, you’ll press and hold a touch control for a few seconds to activate or deactivate the control lock.

 Member comments